acrylian/zp_jqueryui/README.md

 *NOTE: This plugin is experimental*

 The plugin does two things:
-a) Load jQuery UI 1.10 on the front end
+- Load jQuery on the front end (This does not load the Zenphoto core one but its own newer 1.10.x version!)
-b) Provides some macros
+- Provides macros

 Usage
 -----